green-fox-academy/kskulikova-todo-app/README.md

 ## Getting Started
 **Setting up an alias**

-To be able to run the application from which directory you are in, you can add an alias to your .bash_profile file:
+To be able to run the application from any directory you are in, you can add an alias to your .bash_profile file:

 alias todo *(or any aliasname of your choice)* = "cd *local project directory*/***src*** && java Main -file *local project directory*/***tasks.txt***"